tfabris/BC-250/README.md

 - Set UMA Frame Buffer Size to 512MB.
 - Navigate to: Advanced → CPU Configuration.
 - Set IOMMU to Disabled.
-- Navigate to: Advanced, DXE Driver Configuration (only available with a special BIOS).
-- Set 8 Core Unlock to Enabled
+- ***Only available with a special BIOS:*** Navigate to: Advanced, DXE Driver Configuration, and set 8 Core Unlock to Enabled.
 - Press F10 to Save and Exit.

 ### Installing the Operating System

+Don't forget to install the SSD before trying to install the OS.

 With the BIOS updated, you can install the operating system from a USB stick.
-I chose to install Bazzite Deck because this seemed to be the most gaming-focused and most of the instructions online assume that you're on some flavor of Bazzite.
+I chose to install Bazzite Deck because it seemed to be the most gaming-focused, and most of the instructions online assume that you're on some flavor of Bazzite.
+Later I decided to switch to Bazzite-KDE instead of Bazzite-Deck.

 I followed the instructions here: https://elektricm.github.io/amd-bc250-docs/linux/bazzite/